sf-wdi-19-20/modules/w4_d3_0_iterators/README.md

 * Use pseudo-code to diagram the input and output of your function before writing any code on the board.
 * Come up with at least three examples of test input, and write down the expected output. **Hint:** For `each` and `map`, one of your test inputs will be a function.
-* Only when you have pseudo-code and test input with expected output should you write code to implement the function body.
+* Only when you have pseudo-code and test input with expected output should you write code to implement the body of the function.